tormi/WunderWay/working-at-wunderkraut/distributed-working.md

 - Frequent calls, hangouts, etc
+- Arrange regular informal calls (with video) to enhance bonding: e.g. remote tea/coffee break in the afternoon
 - Celebrate, mark milestones together
 - Get face to face as often as possible
 - Decent flights, hotels, food etc when meeting up.
 Don't be exhausted for the project day as a result of skimping on flying in the night before and taking a cheap early flight.